 We’ve got to admit, we love Mr. Lorry.
 He’s everything that’s stodgy and old-school British, all wrapped into a little old man with spectacles.
 Mr. Lorry lives for his bank, Tellson’s.
-At least, officially, Mr. Lorry lives for his bank.
+Well, at least officially Mr. Lorry lives for his bank.
 Although he continually refers to himself as a "man of business," he’s also just a big, soft-hearted teddy bear.
 He’s the one who first carries Lucie over to France to meet her long-imprisoned father.
-His concern for Dr. Manette and Lucie quickly blossoms into deep friendship.
-Skipping away from the dark corners of his office whenever he can, Mr. Lorry finds himself in a comfortable corner of the Manette’s house in Soho, playing checkers with the doctor.
+His concern for Doctor Manette and Lucie quickly blossoms into deep friendship.
+Skipping away from the dark corners of his office whenever he can, Mr. Lorry finds himself in a comfortable corner of the Manettes’s house in Soho, playing checkers with the doctor.

 It’s pretty clear that our narrator is poking fun at Mr. Lorry when he describes the "businessman’s" concern for the integrity of his old, musty, dirty bank office.
 He does it so gently and lovingly, though, that we know it’s not a sharp satire.
 We’re laughing with Mr. Lorry.
-OK, he doesn’t know that he’s laughing.
+Okay, he doesn’t know that he’s laughing.
 But still, we’re not laughing at him in a mean way.
-If you are, stop it.
-Right now.
+(If you are, stop it.
+Right now.)

 What are we laughing at?
-Well, for one thing, there’s Mr. Lorry’s insistence on referring to real life problems as "hypothetical" situations.
+Well, for one thing, there’s Mr. Lorry’s insistence on referring to real-life problems as "hypothetical" situations.
 He’s a businessman, see.
 Businessmen don’t have to deal with personal affairs.
-That’s what he couldn’t really be emotionally invested in Dr. Manette’s mental health or Lucie’s fears of meeting her father for the first time.
+That’s why he couldn’t really be emotionally invested in Doctor Manette’s mental health or Lucie’s fears about meeting her father for the first time.
 No, no. His concerns are all hypothetical.
-Of course, even the Manettes manage to see through the façade that Mr. Lorry manages to construct for himself.
-Mr. Lorry’s "hypothetical" situations often refer to issues that directly affect the family: Dr. Manette’s mental breakdown after Lucie’s wedding, for example, can be discussed by the two men because neither of them is really talking about Dr. Manette.
+Of course, even the Manettes manage to see through the façade that Mr. Lorry constructs for himself.
+Mr. Lorry’s "hypothetical" situations often refer to issues that directly affect the family: Doctor Manette’s mental breakdown after Lucie’s wedding, for example, can be discussed by the two men because neither of them is really talking about Doctor Manette.